causalincentives/pycid/README.md

-Building on [pgmpy](https://pgmpy.org/) and [NetworkX](https://networkx.org/), pycid provides methods for defining CBNs, CIDs and MACIDs, computing optimal policies and Nash equilibria, studying the effects of interventions, and checking graphical criteria for various types of incentives.
+Building on [pgmpy](https://pgmpy.org/) and [NetworkX](https://networkx.org/), pycid provides methods for defining CBNs, CIDs and MACIDs, computing optimal policies in CIDs, pure and mixed Nash equilibria in multi-agent CIDs, studying the effects of interventions, and checking graphical criteria for various types of incentives.